BYUCS260/ajaxtutorial/README.md

 You ought to be familiar with using console.log in conjunction with the <a href="https://developer.chrome.com/devtools">javascript console</a> in your browser to debug your code.

-Open the console in your chrome debugger to see the data that is returned from the Ajax call.
+Open the console in your chrome debugger to see the data that is returned from the `fetch` call.

 - Now let's write the response as an unordered list into the Suggestion span with id #txtHint.